 Many options here

-- Olive oil, butter, flax seed oil, or mayonnaise
+- Olive oil, butter, or mayonnaise (use olive oil if cooking vegan)

 - Toasted almonds, toasted sesame seeds

-2 Bring 3/4 to 1 inch of water to a boil in a saucepan with a steamer.
+2 Place 3/4 to 1 inch of water in a saucepan with a steamer and bring to a boil.
 (Note that is you don't have a steamer, you can simply put the broccoli directly into an inch of boiling water.)
 Add the broccoli to the steamer and cover; reduce heat to medium and let cook for 5-6 minutes.
 The broccoli is done when you can pierce it with a fork.
-But be careful not to overcook the broccoli.
 As soon as it is pierce-able, remove from heat, place in serving dish.

-3 Dress to taste with butter, olive oil, flax seed oil, mayonnaise, lemon zest or juice, balsamic vinegar, toasted almonds, or sesame seeds.
+3 Dress to taste with butter, olive oil, mayonnaise, lemon zest or juice, seasoned rice vinegar, balsamic vinegar, ground black pepper, toasted almonds, or sesame seeds.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!